-Each week during the pandemic, we collect items for local agencies.
-Find out what we need this week and how you can help.
+Once a month, we collect items for local agencies.
+Find out what we need this month and how you can help.

 Exposure: Homelessness through the lens of art & poetry.
 The book invites you on a journey from judgment to transformation.